CreativeCircus/programming-video-chrome/readme.md

 * Make a working progress bar (just the visual; making it draggable is very difficult)

 # Bonus
+* Add CSS or JS animation between the states of buttons (play to pause, mute to unmute, etc)
 * Make the progress bar draggable, so users can jump to specific points in the video
 * Make a list of links to important points in the video, like chapters, and have the links jump to those exact times